 How to increase your credit limit

 Increasing your credit limit provides a lot of advantages.
-Not only do you get more purchasing power, but you also have the opportunity to increase your credit score by lowering your credit utilization ratio (that is, the amount of debt you’re carrying vs. your total credit limit).
+Not only do you get more purchasing power, but you also have the opportunity to increase your credit score by increasing your available credit and lowering your credit utilization ratio.

 Plus, since some lenders use your current credit card limits in their credit limit calculations, having higher credit limits on your current credit cards could increase the credit limits you receive on future card offers.

 There are two ways to increase your credit limit.
 You can wait for your credit card issuer to offer you a higher credit card limit, or you can request a higher credit limit on your own.

 Wait for your credit card issuer to offer a higher credit limit